THE CABIN IN THE WOODS IS BASED UPON A SINGLE ORIGINAL IDEA? SERIOUSLY?

 1974's THE TEXAS CHAINSAW MASSACRE?

-1975's THE ROCKY HORROR PICTURE SHOW (which was a musical spoof of Cabin/House in the woods type movies released 40 years ago)?
+1975's THE ROCKY HORROR PICTURE SHOW (which was a musical spoof of the stereotypical Cabin/House In The Woods type movies of its time - over 40 years ago)?

 So despite the fact that Cabin/House in the Woods/Rural area with redneck varmints afflicting strangers/outsiders is a standard Horror motif every bit as common as vampires and zombies (did I mention 1971's STRAW DOGS?
-1977's THE HILLS HAVE EYES?
-How about 1978's I SPIT ON YOUR GRAVE?), author Peter Gallagher (not the actor) is suing the two men for copyright infringement.
-Peter says that THE CABIN IN THE WOODS steals the premise of his self-published 2006 book, THE LITTLE WHITE TRIP: A Night in the Pines.
+2006's THE HILLS HAVE EYES?
+How about 1978's I SPIT ON YOUR GRAVE?), author Peter Gallagher (not to be confused with the actor who starred in 1999's THE HOUSE ON HAUNTED HILL) is suing the two men for copyright infringement.
+Peter says that THE CABIN IN THE WOODS steals the premise - The Premise - of his self-published 2006 book, THE LITTLE WHITE TRIP: A Night in the Pines.

 According to Gallagher's complaint (court document supplied by The Hollywood Reporter), these are the similarities,